Local flood victims can apply for disaster assistance low interest loans

 Disaster Recovery Centers will be open at these locations for affected residents to submit applications from July 2, 2019 through July 11, 2019.
 Hours will be 9 AM to 6 PM on weekdays and 9 AM to 1 PM on Saturday.
 Centers will be closed on July 4, 2019.

-• Mecklenburg County Disaster Recovery Center: Fire Department at 2001 Mt Holly-Huntersville Road, Charlotte
+• Mecklenburg County Disaster Recovery Center: Charlotte Fire Department at 2001 Mt Holly-Huntersville Road, Charlotte.

 Applicants may apply online now using the Electronic Loan Application (ELA) via SBA’s secure website at DisasterLoan.sba.gov.

-Note: (This article was updated July 3, 2019)